ThatRealDylan/ollama-quick/README.md

 # Ollama

 Get up and running with large language models. with quick torrent downloads.
-(These torrents are not offical from ollama team. these rae unoffical fan-made torrents.)
+(These torrents are not offical from ollama team. these are unoffical fan-made torrents.)

 ### macOS